genelet/molecule/gometa/README.md

 ## Chapter 1.
 Oneof

-_oneof_ is a powerful message type in protobuf, yet it is not associated with any native GO data type.
-In this package, an element in _oneof_ is associated with a table column.
-Hence, if a table has be associated with mutiple _oneof_s, they will be represented by string-to-list map, where the key is oneof's name and the value a list of columns.
+_oneof_ is a powerful message type in protobuf, yet it is not associated with any native GO type.
+In this package, we associate element in _oneof_ to a list of table columns.
+If a table has mutiple _oneof_, they will be represented by string-to-list map, where the key is oneof's name and the value a list of columns.

 ```go
 map[string][]string